Arif1Awwed/Arif-Awwed/README.md

 🎓 I'm a Computer Science student at **Jubail Industrial College**.
 💡 Passionate about **Programming**, **Artificial Intelligence**, and specialized in **Data Science & Data Analytics**.
-🚀 I learned **Machine Learning & Applied AI** by building end-to-end projects from scratch—from mathematical implementations of algorithms to deploying trained models in live web apps.

 ---